-International Accounting Standards Rulebook in effect in 2013 (RS Official Gazette, 114/06 and 118/12) New Rulebook (RS Official Gazette 118/13) Newest Rulebook (RS Official Gazette, 95/14) Balance sheet (number of items) 30 50 124 137 Income statement (number of items) 33 34 92 97 contains some unnecessary items that do not exist for these entities; capital cannot be adequately stated in the separate balance sheet of the business company, while in the consolidated balance sheet, a certain item is included twice in the capital.
-The statement of changes in equity is also unduly oversized, and as such unclear.
+Balance sheet (number of items) International Accounting Standards Rulebook in effect in 2013 (RS Official Gazette, 114/06 and 118/12) New Rulebook (RS Official Gazette 118/13) Newest Rulebook (RS Official Gazette, 95/14) Income statement (number of items) 33 34 92 97

 The basic problem with the introduction of new forms of financial statements is the unnecessary introduction of extensive breakdown that has no practical purpose, yet it further burdens both firms and accountants.

-In addition to inappropriate size of the balance sheet, the item of loss above capital has been transferred from the assets to the liabilities, by which this very important information for potential investors has been moved to the "background".
-Furthermore, the balance sheet of business companies
+In addition to inappropriate volume of the balance sheet, the item of loss above capital has been transferred from the assets to the liabilities, by which this very important information for potential investors has been moved to the "background".
 In addition, while preparing the financial statements for 2014, all entities will literally have to recompile the financial statements for 2013 in accordance with the newly prescribed forms, in order to fulfill the legal obligation regarding the presentation of comparative figures for the previous year.
 Thus, when they are preparing the financial statements for 2014, the accountants will, with no good reason, have to perform a double job that requires twice as much time.
 This will of course cost - but the expenses will be borne by the economy and other taxpayers, not the (ir)responsible state administration.

 Compliance has not even been achieved with regard to the implementation of the new structure of accounts and new forms of financial statements.
 Namely, the new Chart of Accounts has been in effect since the beginning of 2014, and the most recent Chart of Accounts is effective as of September or the end of December 2014, while new forms of financial statements apply only as of the end of 2014.
 Therefore, all entities that prepare interim or mid-period financial statements during 2014 must keep parallel accounting records in accordance with multiple, different Charts of accounts (old, new and newest).
 Again, there is the multiplication of work and expenses.
-The number of such entities that bear the expenses of the negligence of state administration and incompetence of so-called "experts" is rather high - these include all public-owned companies, all joint stock companies, all legal entities that, during 2014, for various reasons (merger, division, bankruptcy, liquidation, restructuring) are obligated to prepare mid-period financial statements, as they will literally have to re-record all transactions - and of course again at additional expenses.
+The number of such entities that bear the expenses of the negligence of state administration and incompetence of so-called "experts" is rather high - these include all public-owned companies, all joint stock companies, all legal entities with foreign capital that are preparing interim statements.
+A particular problem will arise for the entities that, during 2014, for various reasons (merger, division, bankruptcy, liquidation, restructuring) are obligated to prepare mid-period financial statements, as they will literally have to re-record all transactions - and of course again at additional expenses.
 These additional expenses presented in the table below, which are imposed on the economy, are measured in hundreds of millions of euros, but the creators of this harmful accounting legislation apparently go by the old Serbian adage - someone else's beaten back does not hurt!